-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+Uni t of Measurement Baseline Benchmark Outcome Benchmark Achieved? mov neig as a nber of households able to re to a better unit and/or hborhood of opportunity result of the activity rease).
 167 households 541 households

-\Metrics reflect the portion of the activity related to referrals from the MOHS and the number of PBV units owned by HABC.
+^{}Metrics reflect the portion of the activity related to referrals from the MOHS and the number of PBV units owned by HABC.